 We walked into a large formal dining room and then into a parlor.
 Across the hall was a library with floor-to-ceiling built-ins.

-I suddenly felt a chill and turned, thinking I saw a shadow move across the hall.
+I suddenly felt a chill and turned to see a shadow move across the hall.
 Old houses have memories and some of them have presence.
-I felt uncomfortable now, and Frank began pointing out the uneven floors.
+I felt uncomfortable as Frank began pointing out the original windows.

-“Structural issues,” he said.
+Beautiful, he said.
 We walked through the rest of the house.
 Upstairs there were four big bedrooms and two baths.
-I stood at the window of the master bedroom and saw a creek across the way.
+I stood at the window of the master bedroom and saw a stream across the way.

 “There’s a separate apartment above the kitchen,” the realtor said, “with a Juliet balcony.”

-We walked through it, marveling at the view through the balcony’s French doors.
+We walked through the apartment, marveling at the view through the balcony’s French doors.

 Eventually we walked back downstairs and left through the kitchen.